airtai/weatherman/CONTRIBUTING.md

 ### Pytest

-To run tests with your current **WeatherMan** application and Python environment, use:
+To run tests with your current **WeatherAPI** application and Python environment, use:

 ```bash
 pytest tests